 What did you like most about the SheSkillz Global mentoring programme in partnership with the International Biathlon Unit (IBU)?

-I found the programme very innovative.
+A: I found the programme very innovative.
 The kick-off meeting clearly set out the expectations towards the mentors.
 I particularly liked the section on identify, image and sensemaking led by Knut Roppestad. ”Development Stair” concept in the SheSkillz Global Tool Box (see illustration under) was tremendously helpful in preparing and facilitating the conversations with the mentee.
 Throughout the programme, mentors and mentees were also invited to webinars where they could discuss topics like networking and negotiation skills and get inspiration from prestigious speakers like Maury Peiperl, Professor and Senior Fellow of George Mason University.

 What I found unique about this mentoring programme is the partnership with IBU and their focus on gender equality and information about the national organisations.
 In addition, each mentee had a parallel chance to develop a project with three other mentees under the supervision of another IBU mentor, giving a different perspective on their work.